SergeyZabiyakin/SergeyZabiyakin/README.md

 - 🌱 I’m currently learning Kotlin / Android
 - 👯 I’m looking to collaborate on Open source projects
-- 🤔 I'm looking for help with finding an android job
 - 📫 How to reach me: [Telegram](https://t.me/advzebra), rabtor12r@gmail.com, [VK](https://vk.com/id415814177)
 - ⚡ Fun fact: i graduated from music school on the piano